econya/yosis/doc/knowledgebase.md

 + ActiveRecord generally is not being used up to its shinyness (find_eachs, scope definitions, joins, includes, N+1 queries, ...).
-+ Caching can be improved
++ Caching can be implemented/improved
 + ActiveStorages local disk service and the service_urls, expiration stuff seems odd and would need investigation.
 It might just be an odd pick for this scenario (especially look at things like the Logo which is user provided and